 On my first day at the Garden, I passed what I thought then was a bonafide Cold War bomb shelter.
 I recalled those black and white photos from high school textbooks of underground fortifications, and I envisioned tuna fish cans from 1957 stacked neatly on supply-shelves, a battery-operated Geiger counter, and woolen blankets.

 Alas, I was mistaken.
 The “bunker”, as it is referred by Garden staff and volunteers, is actually a buried utility structure for water and electricity, dating to approximately 1990 (there go my sleuthing skills … what do I know!).
 But, as with many things in life, my thwarted bomb-shelter-investigation reaped reward nonetheless, as it led me on a different journey to other Garden vintage treasures of historical significance.
 Most telling, however, is that it afforded me the experience of meeting and seeking the expertise of many.

-Honestly, the little fire hydrant was only one in a number of historical curios I’d mentally taken note of – multiple concrete pillars along the access road, the supposed turnaround for the original Richmond Trolley line somewhere on the property, the mention of squatters inhabiting the house itself in the 1970’s (the transitional period between the death of Mary Garland Smith and the acquisition by the Garden foundation).
+Honestly, the little fire hydrant was only one in a number of historical curios I’d mentally taken note of — multiple concrete pillars along the access road, turnaround for the original Richmond Trolley line on the property near the dam, the mention of squatters inhabiting the house itself in the 1970’s (the transitional period between the death of Mary Garland Smith and the acquisition by the Garden foundation).
 And, the piece-de-resistance, the carriage house water tower – an engineering feat implemented in the early twentieth century by the progressive Grace Arents.
 The more I inquired, the more there was to explore.

 From: Lucy Coggin (Group Tour Developer, over 12 years at the Garden)